Reproducible-Science-Curriculum/sharing-RR-Jupyter/_episodes/01-sharing-github.md

 ![github-dashboard.png](../fig/github-dashboard.png)

-To create a new repository:
+> ## Create a new repository:
+>

-- Add a repository name.
+> - Add a repository name.
 We choose to name our repository `sharing-github`.
-- Personal GitHub accounts require that projects be _public_.
+> - Personal GitHub accounts require that projects be _public_.
-- Check the _Initialize this repository with a README_ option.
+> - Check the _Initialize this repository with a README_ option.
-- Click the green _Create repository_ button.
+> - Click the green _Create repository_ button.
+{: .challenge}

 ![github-new-repository-sharing-github.png](../fig/github-new-repository-sharing-github.png)